RestoreMonarchyPlugins/AssetModifier/README.md

 - **/checkasset \<guid\>** - List all properties of an asset by GUID

 ## Configuration
-The plugin uses XML configuration to specify which assets to modify and what properties to change:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>
 <AssetModifierConfiguration xmlns:xsd="http://www.w3.org/2001/XMLSchema" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance">